 Motherboard standoffs are screwed into the PC case individually.

-PC cases have the screw holes for standoffs at locations that correspond to the screw holes of the various motherboard sizes.
+PC cases have screw holes for standoffs at locations corresponding to the screw holes of the various motherboard sizes.

-So if you have an ATX motherboard, you would screw the standoffs at the appropriate locations that correspond with the ATX motherboard form factor.
+So if you have an ATX motherboard, you would screw the standoffs at the appropriate locations corresponding to the ATX motherboard form factor.

-If you have a mini ITX motherboard, you would screw the standoffs at its compatible locations.
+If you have a mini ITX motherboard, you will screw the standoffs at its compatible locations.

-Larger PC cases, can have the standoff screw location for smaller motherboard form factor as well making them cross compatible with not just the larger motherboards, but also with the smaller motherboards too.
+Larger PC cases can also have the standoff screw location for the smaller motherboard form factor, making them cross-compatible with the larger and smaller motherboards.

-Another perspective you can see this from is the motherboard form factor.
-If you have a Mini ITX motherboard, then it will fit in ALL PC cases.
+Another perspective you can see in this form is the motherboard form factor.
+If you have a Mini ITX motherboard, it will fit ALL PC cases.

 Read the PC Case Specifications!

-As always, to be 100% sure about what motherboard size can fit into you PC case, read the case’s specifications
+As always, to be 100% sure about what motherboard size can fit into your PC case, read the case’s specifications

 You can never go wrong once you have read the technical specifications.